Aviel: History

 The moshav was established by the Herut party in 1949 and named after Israel "Aviel" Epstein, an Irgun envoy to Rome, who was killed in Italy on 28 December 1946.
 Its original name was Yad HaYod-Daled, after the fourteen Irgun members who died fighting the British.

-It is located on the land of the depopulated Palestinian village of Al-Sindiyana, southwest of the village site.
+It is located on land near the depopulated Palestinian village of Al-Sindiyana, southwest of the village site.